-Tender chunks of seasoned chicken breast glazed with a thick honey lemon ginger sauce.
-Sweet, sour, tangy, perfectly moist and juicy, Honey Lemon Ginger Glazed Chicken is a dish that’s sure to get everyone to the dinner table.
+Tender pieces of chicken glazed in a thick, sweet, sour, tangy, perfectly moist and juicy sauce; Honey Lemon Ginger Glazed Chicken is a dish that’s sure to get everyone to the dinner table.

 I’ve been preparing a lot of chicken dishes lately, and it’s because it’s an easy dinner for me to prepare after work.
 Since John.e and McKenna are vegetarians, I often prepare dinners for the both of them and forget about my own dinner preferences.
 Since chicken is so easy to prepare, it has become almost a weeknight regular feature.

 For them, it’s usually some variety of brown rice, steamed broccoli, an easy pasta, or a vegetarian casserole.
 Oftentimes, I’ll make sandwiches or grilled cheese.
 Very seldom do I make salads, because to be perfectly honest, I have no desire to wash and cut seven or eight different vegetables after a long day at work.

 I try to stay away from the rice and the pasta, so usually, I end up with chicken or tuna.
 Even though I love a good tuna salad, I’d much prefer a sauce-covered chicken much like this Honey Lemon Ginger Glazed Chicken.

 And, if you’re cooking dinner after work on a weeknight, you want a dinner that’s fast and easy to clean up too, not only delicious and satisfying.
 This dish is all of those things.
 Using only a skillet and a small mixing bowl, you can create this wonderfully tasty chicken dish that’s a perfect main to a simple side salad or some steamed veggies.
 Maybe even some of that brown rice that I cooked for John.e and McKenna!